adansons/base/README.md

 base search mnist --conditions "train" --query "label in ['1','2','3']"
 ```

-> Note: in query option, you have to specified each component as string in list without space like `“[’1’,’2’,’3’]”`, when you want to operate `in` or `not in` query.
+> Note: in the query option, you have to specify each component as a string in the list without space like `“[’1’,’2’,’3’]”`, when you want to operate `in` or `not in` query.
 >

 <details><summary>Output</summary>